Liberty: The Last Essays

 By Georges Bernanos

-Liberty: The Last Essays, prepared shortly before Georges Bernanos’s death, is a final reckoning with the modern world.
+Liberty: The Last Essays, prepared shortly before Georges Bernanos’s death and published in English in 1955, is a dramatic and final reckoning with the modern world.
 Written in the immediate aftermath of World War II, these five essays confront the central problems facing the world, Europe, France, each man and woman: the advent of the atomic age, the devolution of democracy, the threat of totalitarianism, the loss of true liberty, and the drastic despiritualization of society.
 Yet, notwithstanding the blind complacency and grave evils of his time, Bernanos holds aloft the still-intact thread of hope: the possibility of sanctity springing eternal because “it is always the era of the saints.”

 Ringing with the same passion and prophetic vigor which animates Bernanos’s novels, intermixed with acerbic asides and ironic critiques, the truths of Liberty: The Last Essays are as disquieting and demanding today as they were to their author’s contemporaries.

-Georges Bernanos (1888–1948) was a French author and critic, and winner of the Grand Prix du roman de l’Académie française in 1936 (for his novel A Diary of a Country Priest).
-A devout Roman Catholic, Bernanos wrote numerous novels, stories, and essays on the nature of faith, society, and suffering.
+Georges Bernanos (1888–1948) was a French Catholic author and critic.
+Winner of the Grand Prix du roman de l’Académie française in 1936 (for his novel The Diary of a Country Priest), Bernanos had numerous works adapted into film with great critical success; he remains one of the most respected writers of the twentieth-century France.

 ISBN: 978-1950970483